Trump threatens to hike China tariffs further as market plunge continues

 April 08, 2025

+"It's the only chance our country will have to reset the table.
+Because no other president would be willing to do what I'm doing, or to even go through it," he told reporters at the White House.
+"Now, I don't mind going through it because I see a beautiful picture at the end."

-Trump's advisers said he would be willing to negotiate with countries that are scrambling to head off tariffs as high as 50 percent due to take effect on Wednesday.
-But the president himself ruled out discussions with Beijing as he ratcheted up a confrontation with the world's No. 2 economy.
+Trump spoke hours after he ratcheted up a confrontation with China, the world's No. 2 economy.

-Trump said he would impose an additional 50 percent duty on US imports from China on Wednesday if it did not withdraw the 34 percent tariffs it had imposed on US products last week.
-Those Chinese tariffs had come in response to 34 percent "reciprocal" duties announced by Trump.
+Trump said he would impose an additional 50% duty on US imports from China on Wednesday if it did not withdraw the 34% tariffs it had imposed on US products last week.
+Those Chinese tariffs had come in response to 34% "reciprocal" duties announced by Trump.

-"All talks with China concerning their requested meetings with us will be terminated!" he wrote on social media.
+Beijing responded with defiance.
+Trump's threat was a "typical move of unilateralism, protectionism and economic bullying," Chinese embassy spokesperson Liu Pengyu said.

+"We have stressed more than once that pressuring or threatening China is not a right way to engage with us," he added.
+"China will firmly safeguard its legitimate rights and interests."

-The European Commission, meanwhile, proposed counter-tariffs of 25 percent on a range of US goods, including soybeans, nuts and sausages, though other potential items like bourbon whiskey were left off the list, according to a document seen by Reuters.
+The European Commission, meanwhile, proposed counter-tariffs of 25% on a range of US goods, including soybeans, nuts and sausages, though other potential items like bourbon whiskey were left off the list, according to a document seen by Reuters.

 Officials said they stood ready to negotiate a "zero for zero" deal with Trump's administration.
 "Sooner or later, we will sit at the negotiation table with the US and find a mutually acceptable compromise," EU Trade Commissioner Maros Sefcovic said at a news conference.

-The 27-member bloc is struggling with tariffs on autos and metals already in place, and faces a 20 percent tariff on other products on Wednesday.
+The 27-member bloc is struggling with tariffs on autos and metals already in place, and faces a 20% tariff on other products on Wednesday.
 Trump has also threatened to slap tariffs on EU alcoholic drinks.

+US Treasury Secretary Scott Bessent met with Trump in Florida on Sunday, Politico reported, to urge him to emphasize striking trade deals with partners in order to reassure the markets that there is an endgame to the US strategy.

+Trump said his administration would open trade talks with Japan, one of Washington's closest allies in Asia, and administration officials say dozens of other countries have reached out as well with the hope of heading off the tariffs as high as 50% due to take effect on Wednesday.

 The back-and-forth injected further turbulence into global financial markets, which have fallen steadily since Trump's announcement.

-US stocks swung wildly, spiking after a report that Trump was considering a 90-day tariff pause, then turned negative again after the White House dismissed the report as "fake news."

-Asian and European shares also plunged as investors feared the duties Trump has likened to "medicine" could lead to higher prices, weaker demand and potentially a global recession.
-Goldman Sachs raised the odds of a US recession to 45.

-Trump administration officials say he is following through on a promise to reverse decades of trade liberalisation that he believes has undercut the US economy.
-But they also said he is willing to negotiate with dozens of countries that have reached out for talks.
+Trump administration officials say the president is following through on a promise to reverse decades of trade liberalisation that he believes has undercut the US economy.

 "He's doubling down on something that he knows works, and he's going to continue to do that," White House economist Kevin Hassett said on Fox News.
 "But he is also going to listen to our trading partners, and if they come to us with really great deals that advantage American manufacturing and American farmers, I'm sure he'll listen."